DongNan-ML/mqrud/README.md

 ## License
 The code implementation is licensed under the Apache 2.0 license.

-## The black-box LCMD Code
+## Comparison Methods Code
-The baseline LCMD source code can be retrieved from https://github.com/dholzmueller/bmdal_reg, and https://github.com/BlackHC/2302.08981.
+The baseline black-box LCMD source code can be retrieved from https://github.com/dholzmueller/bmdal_reg, and https://github.com/BlackHC/2302.08981.

+The baseline GSx code is adapted from https://github.com/sronast/al_3dgraph/blob/main/al/selection_methods.py.

 ## Citations: the comparision methods and some utility functions in this repository are from: